clux/probes.hugo/content/post/2022-01-04-prometheus-ecosystem.md

 Thanos is an [incubating cncf project](https://www.cncf.io/projects/thanos/) that is just over [4 years old](https://github.com/thanos-io/thanos/commit/3a7b2996f8574048900cfc6259561ac412bcf251).
 It has a healthy set of [maintainers](https://github.com/thanos-io/thanos/blob/main/MAINTAINERS.md), it [moves fast](https://thanos.devstats.cncf.io/d/74/contributions-chart?orgId=1&var-period=d7&var-metric=contributions&var-repogroup_name=All&var-country_name=All&var-company_name=All&var-company=all), and makes some of the most [well-documented](https://thanos.io/tip/thanos/getting-started.md/), high-quality [releases](https://github.com/thanos-io/thanos/releases) out there.

-While it's **not trivial** to maintain - the large cpu/memory usage and scaling profiles presents some challenges - it has **not** presented major problems.
+While it's **not trivial** to maintain - the large cpu/memory usage and scaling profiles presents some challenges - it has otherwise **not** presented major problems.

 A quick run-through of things worth knowing about the components follows: